 Self-managed.
 I don’t recommend trying to beat the market on your own.
 For most people, it’s too difficult to come up with a truly objective, rules-based process.
 Or, just when you think you have come up with such a process, you’ll find it too difficult to stay with it.

-But it’s pretty simple to use a rules-based process to meet the market—that is, get the market’s overall return, while also building in a little downside protection.
+But it’s pretty simple to use a rules-based process to meet the market—that is, earn the market’s overall return, while also building in a little downside protection.
 First, determine your optimal asset allocation.
 Then build your portfolio, using index funds to spread your dollars across stocks and bonds accordingly.
-This could be done with just two or three funds (Maybe 80% VTSMX and 20% VGTSX if your optimal asset allocation calls for 100% stocks.
-If it calls for the use of bonds, maybe VBMFX for the bond portion and then use the previous two funds split 80/20 across the stock portion).
+This could be done with just two or three funds — maybe 80% VTSAX and 20% VTIAX if your optimal asset allocation calls for 100% stocks.
+If it calls for the use of bonds, maybe VBTLX for the bond portion and then use the previous two funds split 80/20 across the stock portion (or their ETF equivalents).

 The next two approaches rely on the help of an investment professional or a team of investment pros.

 Self-managed, with help.
 This approach involves subscribing to an investment newsletter.
+(Full disclosure: I work for Sound Mind Investing, which publishes such a newsletter).
 You maintain an investment account at the broker of your choice, such as Fidelity, Vanguard, or Schwab, and you make your own trades.
 Those are the self-managed parts.

 Then you would follow a strategy designed by the newsletter publisher and invest in the specific funds recommended by the newsletter.
 That’s the “help” part.